acerbilab/pyvbmc/initialCodePort/README.md

 The git commits are following the [conventional commits convention](https://www.conventionalcommits.org/en/v1.0.0/).
 This makes it easier to collaborate on the project.
 A cheat sheet is can be found [here](https://cheatography.com/albelop/cheat-sheets/conventional-commits/)

-*tbd: branches and commiting of broken code*
+Please do not commit broken code (red tests, not finished) on the master branch, work on feature branches whenever possible and sensible.
+[Read this](https://martinfowler.com/bliki/FeatureBranch.html)

 ## Testing

 The testing is done using pytest with unit tests for each class in the respective folder.
 Most methods are also tested against testcases produced with the original [matlab](https://github.com/lacerbi/vbmc) implementation.

-They can be run with:
+They can be run with (occasionally looked the coverage):

 ```
 pytest